nurulazam-dev/create-react-app-with-vite/README.md

-# Create a MERN Stack
+# Create a MERN Stac

 ## How to create a frontend part for the MERN App:
 ### Step-1